Cashew Grades In Detail

 How Cashew Grades Are Determined

 Cashew grading follows international standards, primarily set by organizations like the Cashew Export Promotion Council of India (CEPCI) and the Vietnam Cashew Association (VINACAS).
-The grading process considers several key factors:
+The cashew quality is based on a few factors, such as: Size, Color, Shape, and Defects.

 Broken cashew grades are used in nut butters, confectionery, bakery products, and food processing where whole nuts are not required.
 These include:

-Broken cashew grades are more affordable and offer cost-effective solutions for large-scale food manufacturers.
+Broken cashew nuts are more affordable and offer cost-effective solutions for large-scale food manufacturers.

-Dessert grades include cashews that do not meet the standards for whole or premium broken grades but are still suitable for desserts, food coatings, and ingredient blends.
+Dessert cashew nuts include cashews that do not meet the cashew standards for whole or premium broken grades but are still suitable for desserts, food coatings, and ingredient blends.
 These include:

-Dessert grades provide an economical alternative for food businesses looking for cashews suitable for mass-market baked goods and confectionery applications.
+Dessert cashew nuts provide an economical alternative for food businesses looking for cashews suitable for mass-market baked goods and confectionery applications.

 Cashew Producing Countries